steveoro/goggles_db/README.md

 If you want to run the full test suite, just hit enter on the Guard console.

-As of Rails 6.0.3, most probably there are some issues with the combined usage of Guard & Spring together with the new memory management modes in Rails during the Brakeman checks.
-These prevent the `brakeman` plugin for Guard to actually notice changes in the source code: the checks get re-run, but the result doesn't change.
-Or maybe it's just a combined mis-configuration.
+As of Rails 6.0.3, most probably there are issues with the combined usage of Guard & Spring together with the new memory management modes in Rails during the Brakeman checks.
+Sometimes class reloading is prevented and the `brakeman` plugin for Guard fails to actually notice changes in the source code.
+The checks get a re-run but the result doesn't change (if you have actually fixed an issue).
+It could be just a simple mis-configuration or a peculiar use-case in this namespaced Engine: we'll see how this goes as we'll update to future versions of Rails.

-In any case, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run the `brakeman` checks before pushing the changes to the repository with:
+In any case, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run a `brakeman` full check before pushing the changes to the repository:

 ```bash
 $> bundle exec brakeman -Aq